-Most work on dynamic metrics has focused on either addressing a specific optimization problem such as memory use (e.g., [7, 31]), or more generally (and voluminously) on software engineering quality or complexity measures (e.g., [24, 34, 36]).
-More re-
+Most work on dynamic metrics has focused on either addressing a specific optimization problem such as memory use (e.g. [7, 31]), or more generally (and voluminously) on software engineering quality or complexity measures (e.g. [24, 34, 36]).
+More related work on analyzing programs through metrics is given in [8], along with a description of our overall approach.